Ecoinformatics

 Ecoinformatics, or ecological informatics, is the science of information in ecology and environmental science.
 It integrates environmental and information sciences to define entities and natural processes with language common to both humans and computers.
 However, this is a rapidly developing area in ecology and there are alternative perspectives on what constitutes ecoinformatics.

 A few definitions have been circulating, mostly centered on the creation of tools to access and analyze natural system data.
 However, the scope and aims of ecoinformatics are certainly broader than the development of metadata standards to be used in documenting datasets.
 Ecoinformatics aims to facilitate environmental research and management by developing ways to access, integrate databases of environmental information, and develop new algorithms enabling different environmental datasets to be combined to test ecological hypotheses.
 Ecoinformatics is related to the concept of ecosystem services.

-Ecoinformatics characterize the semantics of natural system knowledge.
+Ecoinformatics characterizes the semantics of natural system knowledge.
 For this reason, much of today's ecoinformatics research relates to the branch of computer science known as knowledge representation, and active ecoinformatics projects are developing links to activities such as the Semantic Web.

 Current initiatives to effectively manage, share, and reuse ecological data are indicative of the increasing importance of fields like ecoinformatics to develop the foundations for effectively managing ecological information.
 Examples of these initiatives are National Science Foundation Datanet projects, DataONE, Data Conservancy, and Artificial Intelligence for Environment & Sustainability.

 Software Development Lifecycle

 Central to the concept of ecoinformatics is the Software Development Lifecycle (SDLC), a systematic framework for writing, implementing, and maintaining software products.
 Typically in Ecoinformatics projects, the development pipeline includes data collection, usually from several different environmental data sources, then integrating these data sources together, and then analyzing the data.
-Here, each step of the SDLC is described in the context of ecoinformatics, per Michener et al. It is important to note that the plan, collect, assure, describes and preserve steps refer to the data collection entity, which can be individual researchers or large data-collection networks, while the discover, integrate, and analyze steps typically refer to the individual researcher.
+Here, each step of the SDLC is described in the context of ecoinformatics, per Michener et al. The plan, collect, assure, describes and preserve steps refer to the data collection entity, which can be individual researchers or large data-collection networks, while the discover, integrate, and analyze steps typically refer to the individual researcher.

 Plan: Ecoinformatics projects require data from several databases.
 Each database holds different data, and therefore researchers should identify what types of environmental or ecological data they will need to answer their research question.